-DBIndex (4 bytes): A 32-bit value that identifies the database as follows:
+DBIndex (4 bytes): A 32-bit value that identifies the database as follows.

 Value Meaning

-0x00000000 Indicates the SAM database.
+0x0000000 Indicates the SAM database.

-0x00000001 Indicates the SAM built-in database.
+0x0000001 Indicates the SAM built-in database.

-0x00000002 Indicates the LSA database.
+0x0000002 Indicates the LSA database.

-LargeSerialNumber (8 bytes): A 64-bit value that contains the database serial number for the database identified by the DBIndex field.

-DateAndTime (8 bytes): The time in UTC of the database creation expressed as an 8-byte value in the TIME format in a FILETIME structure, as specified in [MS-RPCE] section 6.
+- LargeSerialNumber (8 bytes): A 64-bit value that contains the database serial number for the database identified by the DBIndex field. - DateAndTime (8 bytes): The time in UTC of the database creation expressed as an 8-byte value in the time format in a FILETIME structure, as specified in [MS-DTYP] section 2.3.3.

-In what follows, the above message is referred to as the announcement message.
+In what follows, the preceding message is referred to as the announcement message.

-DomainSidSize (4 bytes): An unsigned 32-bit value specifying the size in bytes of the DomainSid field.

-DomainSid (variable): The domain SID, as specified in [MS-DTYP] section 2.4.2.3.

-MessageFormatVersion (4 bytes): An unsigned 32-bit value containing the version of the message format.
-MUST be set to 0x00000001.

-MessageToken (4 bytes): An unsigned 32-bit field identifying the message.
+- DomainSidSize (4 bytes): An unsigned 32-bit value that specifies the size in bytes of the DomainSid field. - DomainSid (variable): The domain SID, as specified in [MS-DTYP] section 2.4.2.3. - MessageFormatVersion (4 bytes): An unsigned 32-bit value that contains the version of the message format.
+MUST be set to 0x00000001. - MessageToken (4 bytes): An unsigned 32-bit field that identifies the message.
 MUST be set to 0xFFFFFFF.